azsk/AzTS-docs/10-Security Exceptions/SelfAttestation.md

 5. In the pop-up window, select the type of exception as 'Self Attestation' and provide a valid business justification.
 6. Verify the entered details and select 'Confirm'.
 7. Close the pop-up window and re-scan the subscription.

+> **Warning** : When attesting controls, the highest level of discretion is required.
+Justification is required for each attested control in order to document the rationale for bypassing the security control.
+By attesting to this decision, you are confirming that you are prepared to take accountability for consequences that may occur due to security configurations not being correctly or fully constituted